gashon/buildfix.nvim/README.md

 # Buildfix.nvim

-A simple Neovim plugin to execute a build command with optional prefix#suffix.
+A simple Neovim plugin to execute a build command with optional prefix and suffix.

 ## Features